Friedman Fleischer & Lowe

-FFL Partners, LLC, previously known as Friedman Fleischer & Lowe, is an American private equity firm, founded in 1997 by Tully Friedman, Spencer Fleischer, David Lowe, and Christopher Masto.
+FFL Partners, previously known as Friedman Fleischer & Lowe, is an American private equity firm, founded in 1997 by Tully Friedman, Spencer Fleischer, David Lowe, and Christopher Masto.
 The firm makes investments primarily through leveraged buyouts and growth capital investments and is focused on investing in the U.S. middle-market.

 FFL has focused its efforts on several core target industries including healthcare services, financial services, business services, and consumer products.
 FFL is based in San Francisco and employs over 20 investment professionals.
 Since inception, FFL has raised approximately $4.6 billion of investor commitments.